isc-projects/kea/doc/sphinx/arm/install.rst

    $ cmake ..
    $ make

-As of January 2019, cpp-driver does not include cql_config script.
+As of January 2019, cpp-driver does not include the cql_config script.
 Work is in progress to contribute such a script to the cpp-driver project but, until that is complete, intermediate steps need to be conducted.
 A cql_config script is present in the tools/ directory of the Kea sources.